mcat115/savage-chess/README.md

 NOTES:
 - Rails uses strong naming conventions which automatically recognizes the addition or removal of plurality from certain file names.
 There is an error in the way rails does this, which lead to, in some cases, a model being named "board_safe" as the singular of "board_saves."
 If you spot this, it is due to the inaccuracy in the framework, not spelling a error.
-- The listed animation components do not have keyes intentionally.
+- The listed animation components do not have keys intentionally.
 This is because when I added keys it messed with the frame rendering.
 The warning it gives in the console about the lack of key inclusions has no effect on the app.